Kochen-Specker Contextuality: Introduction

-Our goal with this review is to provide an introduction to contextuality that covers all the most important (of course, from our subjective perspective) topics.
-In particular, we address the following questions: \begin{itemize} \item[(a)] What is the structure of noncontextual hidden variable models? \item[(b)] What are the physical assumptions involved in the definition of contextuality and how to operationally define contexts? \item[(c)] How to perform experimental tests?
-What are the assumptions, the loopholes, and the methods to deal with them? \item[(d)] What are the applications of quantum contextuality in quantum information processing? \end{itemize} These can be summarized as: What is quantum contextuality, how to test it, what is useful for, and what do we learn from it?
+Our goal with this review is to provide an introduction to contextuality that covers all the most important topics.
+In particular, we address the following questions: \begin{itemize} \item[(a)] What is the structure of noncontextual hidden-variable models? \item[(b)] What are the physical assumptions involved in the definition of contextuality and how to operationally define contexts? \item[(c)] How does one perform experimental tests?
+What are the assumptions, the loopholes, and the methods to deal with them? \item[(d)] What are the applications of quantum contextuality in quantum information processing? \end{itemize} These can be summarized as follows: What is quantum contextuality, how do we test it, what is it useful for, and what do we learn from it?

-This review aims to reach a broad audience, from people with little or no experience with quantum contextuality, to experts working on the field, both on the theoretical and experimental side.
-As a consequence, it can be read in different ways and some parts can be skipped by readers with already some experience on contextuality.
+This review aims to reach a broad audience, from people with little or no experience with quantum contextuality, to experts working in the field, both on the theoretical and experimental side.
+As a consequence, it can be read in different ways and some parts can be skipped by readers with some experience in contextuality.